renanoliveira/cordova-phone-call-trap/README.md

 ## References

-We have tryed PhoneListener but it was made to work with Phonegap 1.6 and does not work with new Apache Cordova versions.
-As well its deployment is not easy as a Apache Cordova plugin should be.
-Although we are thankful =D
+We have tried PhoneListener but it is only compatible with Phonegap 1.6 and does not work with new Apache Cordova versions.
+Also, its deployment isn't as easy as an Apache Cordova plugin should be.
+We are thankful for their work, though.

 https://github.com/devgeeks/PhoneListener